kyelindholm/pressfeed/README.md

 After making a clone of the repository, be sure to install dependencies within the root directory and the pressfeed-client directory using `npm install`

-Initialize database with `npm run database` from the root directory, after making a 'config.ts' file containing 'host', 'user', and 'password' parameters.
+Initialize database with `npm run database` from the root directory after making a 'config.ts' file containing 'host', 'user', and 'password' parameters.

 Create a production bundle with `npm build` (within pressfeed-client), and then run the project using `npm run production-start`.
 Navigate to http://localhost:3000 to interact with Pressfeed!